juanma386/working-protocol/readme.md

-# Welcome to Working protocol
+# Welcome to Classification process for new developers
 What we propose as a central idea are the following benefits for the collaborators of the program
 1. Access with premium account within our site [digital portfolio](https://hx2.xyz/0eroh)
 2. Get real experience in a real work environment